Sitecore-Hackathon/2018-Poutineers/README.md

 ### Installing the Sitecore Package
 1. Clone the repo
 2. Open the solution in Visual studio
-3. Build and puplish to your environment
+3. Build and deploy the highlighted items below to your environment

 ### Configuration Files